 Imagine that you received the same two emails for content, suggestions and attachments.
 One commencement begins with "everyone involved" and the other begins with "To Daniel."
 Many readers intuitively trust the latter email.
 Before reading the text, you feel that you are recognized, valued, and respected.
+In today's digital-first business world, where the average professional receives over 120 emails per day, making a positive first impression has never been more critical.

 Email greetings are the first contact points between humans in digital communication.
 The judgment is often made before reading the first paragraph.
 Since greeting forms the first impression, it directly affects the opening rate, reply rate, and overall engagement.
 Learning the strategy of email greetings is one of the most effective optimization methods for professional email creation without the need for additional budgets, tools or time.
 If we do it properly, we will transform mail communication from an intuitive one to a reproducible strategic system.
+According to HubSpot's email marketing research, personalized greetings can increase open rates by up to 26% compared to generic alternatives.

 Why Email Salutations Matter in Professional Communication

 Email greetings play an important role in shaping how recipients perceive messages before reading a sentence.
 Properly selected greeting sentences clarify intentions, demonstrate professionalism, and allow readers to anticipate the tone and purpose of communication.
 In modern inboxes overflowing with automated sending emails, greeting sentences are often the determiner to determine the relevance and importance of emails.
 By understanding the importance of greeting, professionals can improve engagement, build trust quickly, and communicate effectively in various business scenarios.
+A well-crafted salutation signals that you've taken the time to consider your recipient, which builds credibility from the very first line.

 -